drumworkteam/term/readme.md

 <h3 id="summary">Summary</h3>

-_Note: Tune is just in the prototype phases right now._
+_Note: Term is just in the prototype phases right now._

-Tune is a [#conlang](https://en.wikipedia.org/wiki/Constructed_language) ("constructed language") that takes influence from English, Mandarin Chinese, Spanish, Sanskrit, Vietnamese, Hebrew, Arabic, Japanese, Tamil, and Hawaiian.
+Term is a [#conlang](https://en.wikipedia.org/wiki/Constructed_language) ("constructed language") that takes influence from English, Mandarin Chinese, Spanish, Sanskrit, Vietnamese, Hebrew, Arabic, Japanese, Tamil, and Hawaiian.
 Words are typically derived from English, though a few come from these other languages.
 Its phonology (i.e. the sounds it uses) is quite simple, only consisting of 19 simple consonant sounds and 5 basic vowel sounds.
 It is a mostly "analytic" language, meaning that pretty much everything is divided into words instead of having word inflections or word morphology changes.
 However we have taken the opportunity in a few cases to compress some words by shortening them and making them into suffixes, for extremely common paradigms like using verbs in the past tense.
 In addition, you can form words by joining them together separated by an appropriate vowel, so it is in a sense fusional and agglutinative as well to a small degree.
 There are no tones (like in Chinese), or clicks, like in some African languages.

-One goal of tune is to create a language which can be used for programming (using very short words), and for speaking at the same time.
+One goal of term is to create a language which can be used for programming (using very short words), and for speaking at the same time.
 The end goal is to define words that will help you think holistically about the universe and see its beautiful structure in great detail and clarity, to the point where you are so capable of seeing it that you can also read it in code.
 Code is highly structured information that is ideally unambiguous, so seeing the universe as code would be an extraordinary thing.

 First we will outline the phonology in more detail so you know what to expect and how to write the words on a typical keyboard in ASCII.
 Next, we will go into some of the basic word forms and show you how to construct some basic words.
 Finally, we will show how we can build up the lexicon to eventually include all of the millions of English words in existence, from molecules to life forms to locations, etc..

-See the [contributing guide](https://github.com/teamdrumwork/tune/blob/make/.github/contributing.md) for the intricate details on how things work, and how to contribute.
+See the [contributing guide](https://github.com/teamdrumwork/term/blob/make/.github/contributing.md) for the intricate details on how things work, and how to contribute.

 ### Knowledge Representation